mghaan/nanoleaf-python/README.md

     nanoleaf.py seteffect <name>

-Name is the scene name as saved in Nanoleaf.
+Name is the scene as saved in Nanoleaf.

 **Get current scene name:**